 Emmy Award-winner Ted Allen is host of the hit Food Network series “Chopped”, and also hosts a new competition for amateurs, “America’s Best Cook,” debuting in April 2014.
 He is a contributing writer for Esquire magazine, and the author of two cookbooks, including the most recent, “In My Kitchen: 100 Recipes and Discoveries for Passionate Cooks.”

-Previously, Ted was a judge on the first four seasons of Bravo’s “Top Chef” and Food Network’s “Iron Chef America,” and was the food and wine specialist on the groundbreaking Bravo series “Queer Eye,” which was nominated twice for an Emmy Award and took the prize in 2004.
-He is author of “The Food You Want to Eat: 100 Smart, Simple Recipes” (Clarkson-Potter), a collection of vibrant, all-natural dishes, and co-wrote the New York Times Best Seller “Queer Eye for the Straight Guy: The Fab Five’s Guide to Looking Better, Cooking Better, Dressing Better, Behaving Better, and Living Better.”
+Previously, Ted was a series regular on Food Network’s “The Best Thing I Ever Ate,” a judge on the first four seasons of Bravo’s “Top Chef” and of Food Network’s “Iron Chef America,” and was the food and wine specialist on the groundbreaking Bravo series “Queer Eye,” which was nominated twice for an Emmy and won the award in 2004.
+He is author of an earlier cookbook, “The Food You Want to Eat: 100 Smart, Simple Recipes” (Clarkson-Potter), a collection of vibrant, all-natural dishes, and coauthor of the New York Times Best Selling companion book to the “Queer Eye” series.

 Ted holds an M.A. in journalism from New York University, with an advanced certificate in the school’s Science and Environmental Reporting Program, and a B.A. in psychology from Purdue University.
-He lives in Brooklyn with his husband, Barry Rice.
+He lives in Brooklyn with his husband, interior designer Barry Rice.